 It can take the form and flavor of just about anything with which you cook it, and offers fiber, plant-based iron and 132 percent of the DV for calcium.
 Try it in these anything-but-bland tofu recipes.

 7. Tempeh: 33.7 g, 67% DV

 Tempeh comes from fermented soybeans, but unlike tofu, tempeh has a nutty flavor and a chewy texture.
 It's often used as a meat substitute.
 Like tofu, tempeh is an excellent source of plant-based, complete protein.
-One cup has 67 percent of the DV for protein.
-It also delivers iron and potassium.
-Try it in these weight-loss-friendly tempeh recipes.

 8. Canned Tuna: 22.6 g, 45% DV

 Canned tuna is a popular lunch, whether it's mixed in a salad or on a sandwich.
 Tuna is known for its high levels of mercury, but the canned "light" variety tends to have lower levels, according to the Environmental Defense Fund.